Icon

 Rotate

-You can rotate an icon by passing the angle as a number, like rotate="20" (without "deg").
+You can rotate an icon by passing the angle as a number i.e: rotate="20" will rotate the icon by 20 degrees clockwise.

 Flip